KLM Flight 867

-On 15 December 1989, KLM Flight 867, en route from Amsterdam to Narita International Airport Tokyo, was forced to make an emergency landing at Anchorage International Airport, Alaska, when all four engines failed.
-The Boeing 747-400, less than six months old at the time, flew through a thick cloud of volcanic ash from Mount Redoubt, which had erupted the day before.
+On 15 December 1989, KLM Flight 867, en route from Amsterdam to Narita International Airport, Tokyo, was forced to make an emergency landing at Anchorage International Airport, Alaska, when all four engines failed.
+The Boeing 747-406M, less than six months old at the time, flew through a thick cloud of volcanic ash from Mount Redoubt, which had erupted the day before.

+Aircraft

+The aircraft involved was a Boeing 747-406M, serial number 23982, and registered as PH-BFC.
+It was, at the time of the incident, almost 6 months old.
+The 747 was equipped with four General Electric CF6-80C2B1F engines.

 Engine failure

 All four engines failed, leaving only critical systems on backup electrical power.
 One report assigned the engine shutdown to the conversion of the ash into a glass coating inside the engines that fooled the engine temperature sensors and led to an auto-shutdown of all four engines.

 When all four main generators shut off due to the failure of all the engines, a momentary power interruption occurred when the flight instruments transferred to standby power.
 Standby power on the 747-400 is provided by two batteries and inverters.
 The captain performed the engine restart procedure, which failed on the first few attempts, and repeated it until restart was achieved.
 On some of the attempts, as one or more (but not all) engines started to operate, the main generator switched back on.
 This switching on and off caused repeated power transfer interruptions to the flight instruments.
 The temporary blanking of the instruments gave the appearance that standby power had failed.
 These power transfers were later verified from the flight data recorder.